-The exercises in this lesson step students through a typical workflow; in the process they will import lesson files, review the imported images and perform organizational tasks in the Library module, correct and edit photos in the Develop module, and put together a gallery in the Web module.
-It's not necessary to expand in depth on many of these subjects at this stage-most are treated in greater detail in subsequent lessons.
+The exercises in this lesson step students through a typical workflow; in the process they will import lesson files, review and organize the imported images in the Library module, correct and edit photos in both the Library and the Develop module, and share images by e-mail.
+It's not necessary to expand on many of these subjects at this stage-most are treated in greater detail in subsequent lessons.